nkennebre/wnba_sports_etl/README.md

 Project by Maxine Kennebrew
 **“Beast on the ice, stat nerd in the lab.”**

+🚀 Part of the PlayHer.ai initiative — building open, analytics-first tools to elevate women’s sports.

 *Building on open data sources to help grow a stronger community of women's sports analytics practitioners.*